evennia/evennia/docs/1.0/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Making-A-Sittable-Object.md.txt

 - **Line 32**: We use the parsed command arguments as the target-chair to search for.
 As discussed in the [search tutorial](./Beginner-Tutorial-Searching-Things.md), `self.caller.search()` will handle error messages itself.
 So if it returns `None`, we can just `return`.
 - **Line 35-38**: The `try...except` block 'catches' and exception and handles it.
 In this case we try to run `do_sit` on the object.
 If the object we found is _not_ a `Sittable`, it will likely not have a `do_sit` method and an `AttributeError` will be raised.
 We should handle that case gracefully.

 Let's do the `stand` command while we are at it.
-Since the Command is external to the chair we don't know which object we are sitting on and have to search for it.
-In this case we really want to find _only_ things we are sitting on.
+Since the Command is external to the chair we need to figure out if we are sitting down or not.

 ```{code-block} python
 :linenos: